 One useful and reliable calculator of the barrier against moisture or oxygen provided by a given packaging is the Norner Barrier Calculator (a free version can be accessed here: https://barrier.norner.no/).

-The calculator allows you to select different package geometries such as film, cup, bottle, and cuboid.
-This simulates your target package's design.
+The calculator allows you to select different packaging geometries such as film, cup, bottle, and cuboid.
+This simulates your target packaging design.
 The calculating models then put out an estimate of the water vapor or oxygen transmission rate through various plastics, including, of course, packaging material.

 Typically, the tests measure the number of grams that are lost or gained through a barrier over a given period, such as 24 hours.
-Since transmission through a package (or penetration of a package) is to be controlled, the lower the readout, the better.
+Since transmission through a package (or its penetration) is to be controlled, the lower the readout, the better.
 A number lower than 1 gram is considered a high barrier.

 The challenges: finding the barrier level required by a product